dorogoy/l1nkZip/user-guide/docs/install.md

 # Installation

-L1nkZip is distributed as a Docker image, although the full code can be found on the [Github repository](https://github.com/dorogoy/l1nkZip/) in case you want to use it directly or contribute.
+L1nkZip is distributed as a Docker image, although the full code can be found on the [Github repository][Github repository] in case you want to use it directly or contribute.
 It can be run as a Docker container or deployed to a Kubernetes cluster.
-[Litestream](https://litestream.io) is not required to run L1nkZip, but it is strongly encouraged if your choice is sqlite.
+[Litestream][litestream] is not required to run L1nkZip, but it is strongly encouraged if you are going to use sqlite.

 ## Requirements

-L1nkZip would not be possible without the amazings [FastApi](https://fastapi.tiangolo.com) and [PonyORM](https://ponyorm.org) projects.
+L1nkZip would not be possible without the amazings [FastApi][FastApi] and [PonyORM][PonyORM] projects.
 The only requirement is Python 3.7+ if you use sqlite.
 Otherwise, you must install the database driver for your database of choice.

 The official Docker image comes with sqlite and postgresql support, but you can extend it to support other databases.